Dan sipped the last dregs from each pint. He’d started slurring so Jay elected not to buy him another. “I think I’ve met Leo.”

 He did.
 “I’ve never smoked before.
 I don’t even have a lighter.”

 “I’ve got one.
 Faith and I have smoked bug-sticks since high-school.”
 Beatrice lit the head of Faith’s cricket and puffed until its eyes glowed red.
-She blew the smoke out her open window.
+She blew smoke out her open window.
 “Do it just like that.
 If you want to, I mean.”
-She gave him the cricket.
+She gave him the bug-stick.

 Dan inhaled.
 “Whoa.”
 He coughed.

 “I don’t know.
 Faith buys them.”
-Beatrice puffed and tapped ash into a tray.
+Beatrice puffed and tapped ash into the trash.
+She passed it back.
 “Dan, you’ve been staring at me gormlessly for as long as I can remember.”
 Dan puffed and stared at her gormlessly.
 “All I ever do is tolerate you and you’re infatuated, like life wouldn’t have meaning without me.
 Why?
 You don’t know anything about me.”

 “I know you like birds.”

 “That’s just it, though.
 All you know are tidbits.
 I don’t even like birds that much anymore.
 I prefer rabbits and bunnies.”
-Beatrice blew smoke out the window.
+Beatrice took the cricket and blew smoke out the window.
 “And I only know tidbits about you.
 You barely talk except to try endearing yourself to me.
 I don’t know the real Dan.”

 “There’s nothing to know.
-I’m a pillar of salt and guilt.”
+I’m a pillar of salty guilt who can’t stop looking back.”

 “You’re at a party.
 You should just be salt and alcohol.”
-Beatrice passed him the cricket.
+Beatrice passed him the bug-stick.
 “Do you really think kissing me would make you feel less shitty about yourself?”

 Dan nodded while he held smoke in his lungs.